 This system is so cool that my eyebrows twitched with excitement when I saw a demo.

 The sensor is blank (again, like a blank CD).
-Programming id accomplished via the internet by going to the Sens-It website.
+Programming ID is accomplished via the Internet by going to the Sens-It Web site.
 A docking station pad connects to your PC via a USB cable.
-Simply lay the blank sensor onto the pad, go to the website, and follow the simple prompts.
+Simply lay the blank sensor onto the pad, go to the Web site, and follow the simple prompts.
 Enter the vehicle’s VIN to obtain the correct protocol info, assign a wheel location (a simple drag and click deal on the site’s illustration), and hit a button.
-The info uploads, and presto…the new sensor is now programmed for the vehicle.
-Here’s the really sweet aspect of using the VIN as the reference….during a production run of the vehicle, the OE may have changed the pressure sensor model from one run to another.
+The info uploads, and presto — the new sensor is now programmed for the vehicle.
+Here’s the really sweet aspect of using the VIN as the reference — during a production run of the vehicle, the OE may have changed the pressure sensor model from one run to another.
 By using the vehicle identification number, you end up programming the new sensor with exactly the same data as the original sensor that was installed during vehicle production.

 The up-side: The sensor is easily programmed (and can be re-written up to about 15 times).
 The programming base (this plugs into the PC via a USB cable) runs a mere $199.
 In addition, protocol data is continually updated on the site (hourly), so you get the latest info at the moment instead of waiting for an annual update.
 Plus, the programming and updates are free.
 If you know how to use a mouse to click and drag, you can program this sensor.

 The down-side: Your shop must have a PC and access to the Internet in order to program the sensor and to obtain the continually-available free updates.
 As far as I’m concerned, this isn’t much of a drawback.
 If you don’t have Internet access at your shop, get out of the dark ages and get with it.
 Even if you don’t have a PC back in the shop area, simply use the boss’s computer.
 Programming only takes a few minutes.

 Service and maintenance: Read this!